RocketChat/Rocket.Chat/packages/tap-i18n/README.md

 Returns an object with all the supported languages and their names.

-A language is considred supported if it is in the supported_languages array of the project-tap.i18n json.
+A language is considered supported if it is in the supported_languages array of the project-tap.i18n json.
 If supported_languages is null or not defined in project-tap.i18n we consider all the languages we find *.i18n.json/yml files to as supported.